jsilvaayala/cse15l-lab-reports/LabR2.md

 This image shows the message that shows the error I recieved which help me find what exactly was failing in my code.
 ![Image](JUNIT.png)

-This immage shows how I implemented JUNIT tests to see if my code ran correctly without any bugs.
+This image shows how I implemented JUNIT tests to see if my code ran correctly without any bugs.